qtyra/smart-persistence.nvim/README.md

 ## Features
 - Session's associated directory is based in the global working directory instead of the window/tab one.
-- TODO: Respect git branches.
+- Save different sessions according to the git branch.
-- TODO: Support auto restore.
+- TODO: support auto restore

 ## Installation